Great condition with less than 4 running hours. May have minor blemishes.

 Delivering low emission and noise with its dependable four stroke Honda GXR120 engine, the Tomahawk TR68H Tamping Rammer is the supreme compaction tool; perfectly balanced to deliver controlled, skillful jumping motions, without causing any decline to impact force.
 Utilizing its specially crafted throttle level for smooth operation and heavy shock mount-system, the TR68H’s 13 in. x 11 in.’ laminated wood and steel shoe is able to absorb and resist the strongest vibration shock on the toughest jobsite applications.
 Its light weight design offers optimum compaction depth and high speed performance, delivering an incredible 3,550 lbs. per square ft.
 Tough and trustworthy, its protective top frame cover and innovative engine side cover guard protect the engine and recoil starter, eliminating any potential harm during operation.
 For even greater durability, the TR68H features a plastic, rust-free oil tank and German manufactured polyurethane, ribbed bellow, offering longer life and extended use.
 Its adaptability makes it the optimal rammer for ease and convenience, with the help of a specially engineered trolley kit, for simple loading and easy transportation.

 - Achieve 100% compaction ratings on field density tests and nuclear densometers

-- Compaction of cohesive and granular soils and clays up to 22 in.
+- Compaction of cohesive and granular soils, up to 26 in.